-- Our training programs can be customised on request. - All our sessions begin with an introduction by the trainer, a round table discussion, and an overview of participants' expectations.
-They end with a final round table to summarise the key points covered during the training and answer any remaining questions. - We offer both group workshops and individual coaching sessions. - Our training programmes can be conducted remotely or in person. - Sessions are available in English and French. - Members of our team can also be mobilised to organise and participate in conferences and events on topics related to our areas of activity.
+- Our training programs can be customized on request. - All our sessions begin with an introduction by the trainer, a round table discussion, and an overview of participants' expectations.
+They end with a final round table to summarize the key points covered during the training and answer any remaining questions. - We offer both group workshops and individual coaching sessions. - Our training programs can be conducted remotely or in-person. - Sessions are available in English and French. - Members of our team can also be mobilized to organize and participate in conferences and events on topics related to our areas of activity.

-For any inquiries, please contact us at:
+For any inquiries, please contact us at: contact@adoc-tm.ca

-benelux.office@adoc-tm.com